maik/xml-simple/README.md

 ## License

 XmlSimple is Copyright (c) 2003-2020 Maik Schmidt.
-It is free software, and may be redistributed under the terms specified in the COPYING file of the current Ruby distribution.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.

-## Warranty

-This software is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.